admSla99/smart-shop-cart/README.md

 - Add, check, uncheck, and remove items from each list with optimistic UI.
 - Lists capture an optional shop name plus badge color so you know where each run is intended.
 - Mock AI assistant that can be swapped for a real endpoint when credentials are provided.
+- Layout-aware sorting scaffold for sending list items + shop layout areas to an LLM and returning an ordered route.
 - Typed Supabase client with AsyncStorage persistence so sessions survive restarts.
 - Opinionated dark theme UI for a professional, minimal look.